Huizhou Guangdong, China Travel Guide

 Spring (March-May): Experience mild to warm weather during spring.
 Average temperatures range from 18-25°C (64-77°F).
 Some rain occurs, and humidity levels begin to increase, especially during The month of may.
 The landscape turns lush and green, creating a pleasant time for outdoor exploration before the intense summer heat arrives.

 Shoulder Season (May-June, Mid-November-December): Encounter fewer crowds and potentially lower prices in comparison with the high season.
 Late autumn to early winter usually provides pleasant weather for exploration.
-May and June see increasing precipitation and humidity, with the start of the typhoon season.
+May and June see increasing rain and humidity, with the start of the typhoon season.
 Mid-November up To december brings cooler temperatures, which might be too chilly for beach activities.

 Extreme heat & typhoon risk.